 Table C1 is led by Buzzard, by a wide margin, but it should be noted that seven of the fastest-increasing species in this report are actually not included here, because their monitoring data cover too short a period.
-The UK's non-native population of Ring-necked Parakeets is estimated to have risen by 1455% (more than a 15-fold increase) over the 20 years 1995-2015.
+The UK's non-native population of Ring-necked Parakeets is estimated to have risen by 1480% (more than a 15-fold increase) over the 21 years 1995-2016.
 Arguably, however, this is more a conservation problem than a success!
-Mandarin Duck (+405%) is another fast-increasing non-native species.
-Unmitigated successes are the growth during 1995-2015, estimated through BBS, of Barn Owl (+217%), Gadwall (+131%) and the reintroduced Red Kite (+1231%).
-Little Egret has increased by almost 30-fold during 1995-2015.
-Though the trajectory has been moderated by recent cold-weather-related setbacks, attention should also be drawn to the rapid rise of Cetti's Warbler, a recently established native species, which CES now estimates to have increased by 1115% during 1990-2015.
+Mandarin Duck (+414%) is another fast-increasing non-native species.
+Unmitigated successes are the growth during 1995-2016, estimated through BBS, of Barn Owl (+238%), Gadwall (+171%) and the reintroduced Red Kite (+1457%).
+Little Egret has increased by more than 20-fold during 1995-2016.
+Though the trajectory has been moderated by recent cold-weather-related setbacks, attention should also be drawn to the rapid rise of Cetti's Warbler, a recently established native species, which CES now estimates to have increased by 1243% during 1990-2016.